 Sadly, the significantly delayed diagnosis and treatment of the thecal sac / spinal cord compression (caused by a large herniated disc) resulted in permanent damage to the patient’s spinal cord, which caused the patient to suffer paralysis in his left leg, right drop foot, neuropathy, foot numbness and other lower extremity problems.
 Prior to the delayed diagnosis and treatment of his disc herniation and spinal cord compression, the patient was walking 5 miles a day.
 Now, the patient needs a walker and other assistive devices to be able to move around and walk.

 The Grewal Medical Malpractice Team is Here to Help.

 These are just a few of the many types of medical malpractice cases that the attorneys at Grewal Law handle.
 Medical errors are the third leading cause of death in the U.S., right behind heart disease and cancer, and the Grewal Law medical malpractice attorneys are passionate about holding hospitals, medical centers, clinics, and pharmacies – as well as their healthcare workers – responsible for negligent actions that cause harm to patients.

-Grewal Law has built a strong record of success in personal injury, medical malpractice, birth trauma and personal injury lawsuits.
+Grewal Law has built a strong record of success in medical malpractice, birth trauma, and personal injury lawsuits.
 The firm’s attorneys have obtained hundreds of millions of dollars in compensation for their clients.
 The firm’s medical malpractice team includes 2 medical doctors (one of whom is a doctor and a lawyer), several attorneys with decades of medical malpractice experience, a nurse, a respiratory therapist, a paramedic and a pharmacist.

 Scott Weidenfeller is an award-winning attorney who is an executive board member of the Michigan Association for Justice.
 He has obtained millions of dollars for his clients and has had some of the highest medical malpractice settlements and verdicts in Michigan.